MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/hybrid-cloud-scenarios-for-azure-iaas.md

 The DirSync server polls Windows Server AD for changes and then synchronizes them with the Office 365 subscription.

-For more information, see [Set up directory synchronization for Office 365](set-up-directory-synchronization.md).
+For more information, see [Deploy Office 365 Directory Synchronization in Microsoft Azure](deploy-office-365-directory-synchronization-dirsync-in-microsoft-azure.md).

 ## Line of business (LOB) application